ThayerAltman/example-backstage/README.md

 # [Backstage and Soundcheck Tutorial](https://backstage.io)

-This is meant to be a guide for getting Soundcheck up and running.
+This is meant to be a guide for getting Soundcheck up and running within Backstage.
+This guide includes instructions to install and setup Backstage locally.
 Each section of the README walks through a commit done to install and use Soundcheck.
 The application can be run from any commit in this repo.

 Skip to any section below for a commit highlighting that specific intent.
 Each section has a link the commit that accomplished the intent.